Vanithabalakrishnan/JsonToXml/ReadMe.txt

   git clone https://github.com/Vanithabalakrishnan/JsonToXml.git

-  1. JSON_XML_JAR : Project contains the project to execute the project as per the specification To execute the the project java -j JSON_XML.jar <<input file>> <<Output file>>
+  1. JSON_XML_JAR.jar : Project contains the project to execute the project as per the specification.
+Kindly unzip the file to execute as per below command.
+        To execute the the project
+        java -j JSON_XML.jar <<input file>> <<Output file>>
-  2. JSON_XML : Project contains the actual implementation along with the Junit test case [90% coverage]
+  2. JSON_XML.jar : Project contains the actual implementation along with the Junit test case [90% coverage].
+Kindly unzip the file to have a look on the development